My Healthy Recipe for Apple Crisp Really is EASY… and Quick!

 For the Topping:

-- 1/2 cup old fashioned rolled oats (not instant!)
+- 1 cup old fashioned oats

 - Preheat oven to 375 degrees.

 Optional: Pour a little bit of amaretto or other liquor on top of the apple cranberry crisp before serving.
 Serve with a dollop of fresh whipped cream.